wasabigeek/blog/content/blog/zettelkasten-and-how-to-take-smart-notes/index.md

 Still pretty vague?
 Unfortunately, yes (at least to me).
 There is a further example in the book's appendix which I'll attempt to break down in a future post.

 ### 3. Connect and Index Permanent Notes
-The next step is to file / store your Permanent Notes, making sure to add links to and/or from other relevant notes.
+The next step is to file/store your Permanent Notes, making sure to add links to and/or from other relevant notes.
 This will help us find related ideas later when writing.

 To further aid discoverability, keep an "index" of topics or keywords, and make sure the new Permanent Note can be reached from the index.
 This can be done by adding a link to the note directly next to the topic, or linking it from another note that can be reached through the index.

-The above index might seem irrelevant given the searching functionality in digital solutions, but Ahrens suggests our keywords be more situational ("In which circumstances will I want to stumble upon this note, even if I forget about it?") instead of purely for categorisation.
+The above index might seem irrelevant given the searching functionality in digital solutions, but Ahrens suggests our keywords be more situational instead of purely for categorisation ("In which circumstances will I want to stumble upon this note, even if I forget about it?").
 His example was the following note:

 > “Tversky/Kahneman (1973) showed in an experiment that people are more likely to overestimate the likelihood of an event to happen if they are able to conceive it well and in detail than if it were abstract.”

 If we took a categorisational approach, the keyword could be "misjudgements" or "experimental psychology", which he doubts could be turned into a structured argument.
 Instead, we should look through existing notes and think about trains of thought and questions.

-If the writer was an economist working on decision-making, he or she might be thinking about how management prefers projects with easily-visible outcomes even if they're less profitable.
+If the writer was an economist working on decision-making, he or she might be thinking about how management prefers projects with easily-visible outcomes, even if they're less profitable.
 A good keyword could then be "capital allocation problems".

 As a topic develops, you may want to add an "Overview Note" - a note which links which starts to structure thoughts and links to relevant Permanent Notes.
 Unfortunately the book doesn't give a clearer example of this, though Ahrens says it could be an in-between step to the development of a manuscript (e.g. laying out the arguments for the topic).